metabase/metabase/docs/operations-guide/environment-variables.md

 When set to `true`, will enable HTTPS with the options configured in the `MB_JETTY_SSL_*` variables.

-Also see documentation page [Customizing Jetty webserver](customizing-jetty-webserver.md)
+Also see the [Customizing Jetty web server](customizing-jetty-webserver.md) documentation page.

 #### `MB_JETTY_SSL_KEYSTORE`